SaqibYounas/SaqibYounas/README.md

 ### 👤 About Me

-I’m **Muhammad Saqib**, a BSIT student in my 6th semester who genuinely enjoys building websites that actually help people.
-My first web project made me realize how exciting it is to turn an idea into something real.
-Since then, I have worked on both frontend and backend projects, improving my skills one step at a time.
-I have completed two internships at **Appaura (Frontend)** and **TechTommy (Backend)**, working with React.js, Node.js, and PostgreSQL.
-I’m now eager to grow as a **Full Stack Developer** and contribute to building impactful, user-focused solutions.
+I’m a BSIT student (6th semester) passionate about building practical web solutions that make a real impact.
+I’ve gained hands on experience in frontend and backend development through internships at Appaura, TechTommy, and Xpert Prime.

+I focus on full stack development, integrating automation and third party services to deliver end-to-end solutions.
+Currently, I’m seeking Full-Stack positions to contribute, learn, and grow.

 ---

 ### 📜 Certifications